cultuurnet/openapi2postman/README.md

 Required arguments:

--  `open-api-file`: Path to a local OpenAPI file
+-  `open-api-file`: Path or URL to an OpenAPI file
 -  `client-id`: Client ID to use for authentication
 -  `client-secret`: Client secret to use for authentication